EmmaJane22/explorer-scouts/README.md

 ## Peer Review
 The project was shared to Slack for peer review and the following changes were made:
 * the images for readme.md were moved to their own folder not in assets.
+* font sizes were changed to rem.

+## Contrast Checker
+The colours used in the site were checked for contrast using https://coolors.co/contrast-checker/

 ___